HeliotGonzalez/HeliotGonzalez/README.md

 ## Sobre mi

-- 💻 I’m a final year Computer Science undergraduate in University of Las Palmas de Gran Canaria (ULPGC) 💻
+- 💻 I’m a final year Computer Science undergraduate student at University of Las Palmas de Gran Canaria (ULPGC) 💻
 - ⌨️ Focused in Web Development
-- 📈 I experienced in frameworks such as Laravel or Angular with a big interest in React.
+- 📈 I am experienced in frameworks such as Laravel or Angular with a big interest in React.
 <br>

 ## Proyectos *destacados*